 The Dream Player can drive any audio amplifier, powered speakers, or media speakers that are typically used on a computer.
-A very nifty feature of The Dream Player LITE is that it can directly drive non-powered or conventional speakers without an amplifier, headphones or ear buds for example.

 Prices of media speakers are quite reasonable and you may obtain then from practically every computer store and electronic outlet.
-Depending on the quality and volume you are

-To connect the speakers to the Dream Player, you simply plug-in the stereo plug from the speakers into the Audio Output jack on the Dream Player.
-You can insert as many extensions as needed to accomplish your wiring.
-These extensions are 1/8" stereo cables, and sometimes are sold as headphone extension cables.
-Again many electronic stores will sell this item. trying to achieve, these speakers can be purchased anywhere from \$15-\$50, or as high as \$100+.
-We have found that many of the \$35-\$50 speakers sound terrific for any application and meet most of our customer's needs just fine. and some of them are quite small and easy to conceal.
+Depending on the quality and volume you are trying to achieve, these speakers can be purchased anywhere from \$15-\$50, or as high as \$100+.
+We have found that many of the \$35-\$50 speakers sound terrific for any application and meet most of our customer's needs just fine, and some of them are quite small and easy to conceal.
 Choose your speakers wisely as the best audio you can get is often times limited by the quality of the speakers you choose.
 If you are at a loss for what speakers to get, we offer some reviews of speakers we have purchased on-line with some links to how you may purchase them.
 Please visit www.pricom.com